Health Guide Chapter 2

 - Extra photos—Obtain at least eight (8) additional 2¢¢Ž 2¢¢ photos when applying for your passport or visa(s).
 These extra photos will come in handy if you need additional visas or an international driver’s permit or if you need to replace a lost passport or other document.

 - Personal health records—Consider carrying photocopies of your health and hospital records, recent electrocardiogram (ECG), laboratory test results, list of current medications, allergies, etc. Or, you may wish to subscribe to a service that can assemble all of your pertinent medical records, store them in a computer, and fax or e-mail them anywhere in the world within minutes.
 Contact Global Med-Net (800-650-SAVE) for further information.
-Another resource is Traveler-ER.
-They sell a USB device that stores emergency contact and personal health information and which does not, for security reasons, rely on any central database.

 - Travel health insurance—It is always a good idea to purchase a travel insurance policy (Chapter 18).
 These policies pay overseas doctors and hospitals at the time of the visit, and they also cover emergency medical transport.
 Check your existing health insurance policy to see what benefits are provided in case of illness overseas.
 Normally, only emergencies are covered.
 Medicare does not pay for out-of-country illnesses or accidents, so anyone with Medicare should also have MediGap coverage.